Shire of Moora

 The economy of the Shire of Moora depends primarily on broad acre agriculture and the services that support farming in the area.
 Local farming includes the production of cereal crops (wheat, canola, lupins, oats), horticultural crops, and livestock (primarily sheep).
 Proximity to interesting nature reserves such as New Norcia and Pinnacles make the region a popular tourist destination and tourism is a small but growing area of the economy in Moora.

-The main land uses as shown in the Local Planning Scheme for the Shire of Moora includes recreation and open space, reserves, industrial and residential.
+The main land uses in the Shire of Moora are agriculture and nature conservation.

 Watheroo National Park